HomeHealth articlescancerHormone Therapy For Cancer | Risk Factors | Types

 Introduction:

-Hormones are peptides or a steroid that is produced by tissue and transferred to the bloodstream to the target organs for their maturation.
+Hormones are peptides or steroids that are produced by tissue and transferred from the bloodstream to the target organs for their maturation.
 They are helpful in the growth and development of an individual.
 The endocrine system is a network of all the glands that produce hormones.
-Hormone therapy is a treatment done using certain medicines that helps in blockage or lowering the number of hormones in the body which ultimately helps to slow down or stop the growth or progression of cancer.
+Hormone therapy is a treatment done using certain medicines that help block or lower the number of hormones in the body, which ultimately helps to slow down or stop the growth or progression of cancer.

 What Are the Types of Hormone Therapy?

-The decision of hormone therapy is made by your specialist after your complete examination and assessment.
+The decision on hormone therapy is made by the specialist after the complete examination and assessment.
 It is dependent on various factors like the type of cancer, a person's medical history, etc.

 1. Tamoxifen:

 It is also helpful in chemoprevention.
-In it, hormone therapy (Tamoxifen or Raloxifene) is prescribed to patients who are at high risk of developing breast cancer.
+Hormone therapy (Tamoxifen or Raloxifene) is prescribed to patients who are at high risk of developing breast cancer.
 Although, it is important to know that it is not indicated for all cancers.

 2. Aromatase Inhibitors: